3.5 Data Mining

 In Brief

-Data Mining is a family of generative research methods that pull customer segments, pains, and demand signals out of data that already exists — your support inbox, your website, public search trends, app-store reviews, transaction logs — instead of generating new data through interviews or surveys.
-This page is the orientation page for the family.
-The actual work happens on the sub-method pages: Customer Support Analysis, Search Trend Analysis, and Web Traffic Analysis.
-Pick one based on which data source you can reach for the question you are asking.
+Pull customer segments, pains, and demand signals out of data you already have — your support inbox, your website, public search trends, app-store reviews — instead of running new interviews or surveys.
+The work happens on three sub-method pages; pick the one matching the data source you can reach.

 Common Use Case